Gregory S. DuPont

 The “What” and “Why” Behind Estate Planning

 Many people postpone the planning of their estates because they assume that estate planning is only for the affluent.
 Others may think that estate planning is similar to tax planning, which can always be done “later.”
-In some cases, estate planning may be put on the back burner because it is a reminder of one’s own mortality.
+In some cases, trust and estate planning may be put on the back burner because it is a reminder of one’s own mortality.
 But, a properly structured estate plan is necessary if you wish to direct the distribution of your assets during your lifetime and after your death, as well as choose guardians for your minor children or plan future care for other dependents.

 Initially, your estate planning team will focus on your current financial status to better assess where you stand today in order to optimally plan for the future.
 Consequently, you will need to gather all the necessary documents detailing current and future income, property ownership, insurance, and established legal arrangements.
 The following list contains some of the information you will be asked to provide: